nikolayg/nikgrozev-website/_posts/blog/2017-10-01-async-await.md

 a callback function to it on **line 4**.
 The `promise` is asynchronous, so when we reach **line 6**, we can't know if the promise has completed or not.
 If we run the code multiple times, we may get different results each time.
-More generally, the code after any promise is spawn runs concurrently with the promise.
+More generally, the code after any promise is spawned runs concurrently with the promise.

 **There is no reasonable way to block the current sequence of operations until `promise` has finished**.
 This is different from [Java's `Future.get`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Future.html#get--),